 It pairs best with heavier dishes, such as red meat, game, mushrooms and truffles.
 Any dish that consists of meat with heavy sauce coverings will be well-paired as well.
 To give you some inspiration, consider pairing your Brunello with these rosemary lamb chops or a dinner of roast duck.

-Tweet thisFerruccio Biondi-Santi was responsible for the first single-varietal expressions of Sangiovese… Click To Tweet
+Tweet thisFerruccio Biondi-Santi was responsible for the first single-varietal expressions of Sangiovese which spawned the birth of Brunello di Montalcino as we know it.
+Click To Tweet